SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Introduction

 In detail, the MIM-based methods, exemplified by the popular masked autoencoder (MAE) \citep{heMaskedAutoencodersAre2022}, operate by partitioning an image into patches, masking a random subset, and training a model to predict the content of the masked regions from the visible ones.
-Over the past two years, MAE-based models have rapidly advanced in remote sensing, particularly in multispectral remote sensing, with models such as SpectralGPT \citep{hongSpectralGPTSpectralRemote2024}, SatMAE \citep{congSatmaePretrainingTransformers2022}, and SatMAE++ \citep{nomanRethinkingTransformersPretraining2024}.
+Over the past three years, MAE-based models have rapidly advanced in remote sensing, particularly in multispectral remote sensing, with models such as SpectralGPT \citep{hongSpectralGPTSpectralRemote2024}, SatMAE \citep{congSatmaePretrainingTransformers2022}, and SatMAE++ \citep{nomanRethinkingTransformersPretraining2024}.
 For HSI, research based on MAE-style SSL has emerged.
 Specifically, HyperSIGMA is the first large-scale vision Transformer (ViT)-based foundation model designed to create a unified method for interpreting HSI data across various tasks and scenes \citep{wangHypersigmaHyperspectralIntelligence2025}.
-To avoid the limitations of the prior works that pre-trained and tested models on the same dataset, the large-scale HyperGlobal-450K dataset was designed \citep{wangHypersigmaHyperspectralIntelligence2025}.
-Similarly, FactoFormer utilizes novel factorized spectral and spatial Transformers to address the underutilization of spatial information and the data scarcity in HSI Transformers \citep{mohamedFactoFormerFactorizedHyperspectral2024}.
-SpectralEarth, which is a large spectral foundation model, was pre-trained on 3.3 TB (540k images) of EnMAP satellite data, and introduces a spectral adapter module to facilitate adaptation to other HSI data \citep{brahamSpectralEarthTrainingHyperspectral2025}.
+To avoid the limitations imposed by data from a single specific scenario, the large-scale HyperGlobal-450K dataset was designed \citep{wangHypersigmaHyperspectralIntelligence2025}.
+Similarly, SpectralEarth, which is a large spectral foundation model, was pre-trained on 3.3 TB (540k images) of EnMAP satellite data, and introduces a spectral adapter module to facilitate adaptation to other HSI data \citep{brahamSpectralEarthTrainingHyperspectral2025}.
+FactoFormer utilizes novel factorized spectral and spatial Transformers to address the underutilization of spatial information and the data scarcity in HSI Transformers \citep{mohamedFactoFormerFactorizedHyperspectral2024}.
 S\textsuperscript{2}HM\textsuperscript{2} incorporates a 3D masking strategy and a spectral-spatial consistency loss, enabling it to extract spectral and spatial characteristics from HSI data \citep{tu2HM22024}.
 HyperSL employs a point-wise pre-training strategy that standardizes spectral vectors into unified tokens and integrates wavelength-aware positional embeddings, thereby enabling uniform processing and feature alignment for data from various sensors \citep{kongHyperSLSpectralFoundation2025}.
 While MAE-based SSL has shown promise for HSI data, significant challenges remain in adapting it to the high dimensionality, diverse sensors, and varying imaging conditions inherent in HSI data.